Maximus5/ShowMon/ReadMe.md

+﻿## About
-﻿This small tool helps with testing multimonitor-aware applicataions in the ‘single-monitor’ environment.
+This small tool helps with testing multimonitor-aware applicataions in the ‘single-monitor’ environment.

 Of course, ‘monitor’ must be installed in your system, but if this